sudopotito/geo_extension/template/README.md

 | Level 3 | Lower level | District, Ward, County |

 Every lower level must reference the **parent level** through a `parent_code` column.
-This Geo Extension supports a maximum of 3 administrative levels (State, City, County/District) which map to the default Frappe Address fields.
+This Geo Extension supports a maximum of 3 administrative levels (State, City, County) which map to the default Frappe Address fields.

 ---